Boeing Slow To 'Own' Recent Air Disasters, Analysts Say

 This is where Muilenburg's public posture shifted.
 In a carefully worded message, he acknowledged that MCAS had added extra risk to the cockpit.

 "As pilots have told us, erroneous activation of the MCAS function can add to what is already a high workload environment," he said.
 "It's our responsibility to eliminate this risk.
-We own it and we know how to do it."
+We own it, and we know how to do it."

 "We own it" has since become a catchphrase for Boeing.